vuila9/Random-Binary-Tree-Printer-in-ASCII/README.md

 Here are the images of what you can expect when running this program:

-*Please do not input a large number of nodes, although the algorithm I made is very optimized in terms of time complexity, the time it takes to print something out onto the screen will prolong the runtime by a significant amount! (also, your screen will not have enough space to print a binary tree with a gigantic amount of nodes)*
+*Please avoid inputting a large number of nodes.
+While the algorithm is highly optimized for time complexity, the runtime will significantly increase due to the time required to print the results on the screen.
+Additionally, the display space may be insufficient to properly render a binary tree with an excessive number of nodes.*

 ![image](https://user-images.githubusercontent.com/62405278/109758043-051ec180-7bb9-11eb-8e10-14b554d8afa9.png)